A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts

-\method{Single-source \vs Multi-source} To fully transfer knowledge from multiple source models, prior SFDA methods \cite{liang2020we,liang2021source,kundu2022balancing} extend the single-source SFDA algorithms by combining these adapted model together in the target domain.
-Besides, a couple of works \cite{ahmed2021unsupervised,dong2021confident} are elaborately designed for adaptation with multiple source models.
-While each source domain typically shares the same label space with the target domain, UnMSMA-MiFL \cite{li2022union} considers a union-set multi-source scenario where the union set of the source label spaces is the same as the target label space.
+\method{Single-source \vs Multi-source} To fully transfer knowledge from multiple source models, prior TTDA methods \citep{liang2020we,liang2021source,kundu2022balancing} extend the single-source TTDA algorithms by combining these adapted models together in the target domain.
+Besides, a couple of works \citep{ahmed2021unsupervised,dong2021confident} are elaborately designed for adaptation with multiple source models.
+While each source domain typically shares the same label space with the target domain, UnMSMA-MiFL \citep{li2022union} considers a union-set multi-source scenario where the union set of the source label spaces is the same as the target label space.

-\method{Single-target \vs Multi-target} Several SFDA methods \cite{ahmed2022cleaning,zhao2022source,kumar2023conmix} also validate the effectiveness of their proposed methods for multi-target domain adaptations where multiple unlabeled target domains exist at the same time.
-Different from \cite{ahmed2022cleaning,kumar2023conmix}, the domain label of each target data is even unknown \cite{zhao2022source}.
-Note that, each target domain may come in a streaming manner, thus the model is successively adapted to different target domains \cite{taufique2023continual,rostami2021lifelong,panagiotakopoulos2022online}.
+\method{Single-target \vs Multi-target} Several TTDA methods \citep{ahmed2022cleaning,kumar2023conmix} also validate the effectiveness of their proposed methods for multi-target domain adaptations where multiple unlabeled target domains exist at the same time.
+It is worth noting that each target domain may come in a streaming manner, thus the model is successively adapted to different target domains \citep{rostami2021lifelong,panagiotakopoulos2022online}.

-\method{Unsupervised \vs Semi-supervised} Some SFDA methods \cite{wang2021learning,ma2022source,ma2022context} adapt the source model to the target domain with only a few labeled target samples and adequate unlabeled target samples.
-In these semi-supervised learning scenarios, the standard classification loss over the labeled data could be readily incorporated to further enhance the adaptation performance \cite{liang2021source,wang2021learning}.
+\method{Unsupervised \vs Semi-supervised} Some TTDA methods \citep{wang2021learning,ma2022context} adapt the source model to the target domain with only a few labeled target samples and adequate unlabeled target samples.
+In these semi-supervised learning scenarios, the standard classification loss over the labeled data could be readily incorporated to enhance the adaptation performance \citep{liang2021source,wang2021learning}.